softspring/symfonic-docs/index.md

 - Installation
 - [Install in a new project](getting-started/install-new-symfony-project.md)
 - Install in an existing project
-- Use Sfs builder standalone edition
+- Use Symfonic standalone edition
 - Install in a Sylius project

 ## User manual